-How Do I Get The Real Scoop On Homes I Am Looking At?
+How Do I Get the Real Scoop on Homes?

 Home inspections, seller disclosure requirements and the agent's experience will help.
 Disclosure laws vary by state, but in some states, the law requires the seller to complete a real estate transfer disclosure statement.
 Here is a summary of the things you could expect to see in a disclosure form: